 Fifth grade students walk to neighboring Quiet Waters Park early in the fall, and again in the spring, to spend a day focusing on community building activities while also making connections to their curricular work.

 Sixth grade students camp for three days at Echo Hill on Maryland's Eastern Shore where they focus on individual challenges, team-building and Chesapeake Bay studies.
+They also camp for two days in Harpers Ferry to connect with aspects of their Civil War studies and hike some beautiful trails in the area.

 PHOTOS: Echo Hill